GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 (3) The participant has the right and authority to make the submission on the participant’s own behalf and on behalf of any other persons and entities specified in the submission.

-(4) The submission works reliably (i.e., generates consistent results over time), and is designed to generate true information (i.e., balances comprehensiveness with accuracy).
+(4) The submission works reliably (*i.e.*, generates consistent results over time), and is designed to generate true information (*i.e.*, balances comprehensiveness with accuracy).
 The submission does not contain malicious code, such as viruses, malware, timebombs, cancelbots, worms, Trojan horses, or other potentially harmful programs or other material.

 (5) The submission may not use the logo or official seal of the CFTC or any other government agency, and the submission must not claim CFTC or government endorsement.